Out of Order: How Important Is The Sequential Order of Words in a Sentence in Natural Language Understanding Tasks?: Related Work

 \section{Related Work}

-\subsec{Pre-trained BERT} is known to capture various types of syntactic, semantic, and world knowledge \citep{rogers2020primer}.
-This colossal amount of knowledge may intuitively be considered a reason for BERT success.
-To understand which BERT layer captures word positional information, \cite{lin2019open} trained a linear classifier at each layer of the pre-trained \bertBase to predict the position of a each word in a given sentence.
-They found that positional information is encoded in the first there layers of BERT and fades out starting layer 4. \cite{ettinger2020bert} found that BERT heavily relies on word order when predicting missing words in masked sentences from the CPRAG-102 dataset.
-That is, shuffling words in the context sentence caused the word-prediction accuracy to drop by $\sim$1.3 to 2 times.
-On the other hand, \cite{ettinger2020bert} also noted that, for a subset of examples, BERT predictions remained unchanged after the order of words in the context sentence is shuffled.
+\subsec{Pretrained BERT} \citet{lin2019open} found that positional information is encoded in the first there layers of \bertBase and fades out starting layer 4. \citet{ettinger2020bert} found that BERT heavily relies on word order when predicting missing words in masked sentences from the CPRAG-102 dataset.
+That is, shuffling words in the context sentence caused the word-prediction accuracy to drop by $\sim$1.3 to 2$\times$.
+While all above work studied the \emph{pretrained} BERT, we instead study BERT-based models \emph{finetuned} on downstream tasks.

-Instead of studying \emph{pre-trained} BERT as in the previous work, here, we investigate how word order is important to BERT-based classifiers in \emph{downstream tasks}.
-We found evidence that what pre-trained BERT knows is not what finetuned BERT actually uses in downstream tasks.
-That is, BERT-based models surprisingly often only need to use linguistic features at the \emph{word level}.
-In contrast to \cite{ettinger2020bert}, we found that the sensitivity to word order of BERT-based models vary largely, depending on the downstream task (Table~\ref{tb:miniQ1}; QNLI vs. CoLA---0.21 vs. 0.99).

-\subsec{Unexpected generalization} Model accuracy changing only slightly when the input n-grams are randomly shuffled presents an example of ``unexpected generalization'' \citep{geirhos2020shortcut}.
-That is, for many NLU tasks, ML models find shortcuts, \ie simple lexical or n-gram information, to arrive at correct decisions instead of extracting the meaning from the whole sentence.

-In a probing setup similar to ours but in computer vision, \cite{chen2020shape} found that the accuracy of ResNet-50 \citep{he2016identity} classifiers drops only marginally (from 100\% to $\sim$96\%) when $2\times2$ patches in an ImageNet image are randomly shuffled.
-Interestingly, ImageNet classifiers can obtain decent accuracy by looking at only a small patch instead of the entire image \citep{brendel2018approximating}.
-Complementary to the findings in shuffling image patches, our results show that state-of-the-art NLU models had similar unexpected generalization when shuffling tokens in a sentence.
-In both domains, the datasets (ImageNet and GLUE) are the main cause of such insensitivity.